 The key takeaway here is that in order to achieve an effortless experience for the customer, it’s not all about removing any friction within the journey.
 It’s about getting the balance right so that the minimal friction that exists is effortless in itself because it is expected by the customer.
 With over 3 million patrons supporting more than 100,000 creators, you could conclude that Patreon is getting that balance right.

-Maritza Dominguez, Risk Operations Manager at Patreon, is a speaker at the Effortless Customer Experience Summit, taking place in San Francisco on June 27th.
-Organised by Voxpro and its parent company TELUS International, the event brings together experts in the field of customer experience from major companies such as Google, Bird, Zuora and Wix to discuss ways to reduce customer effort, how to deliver great digital CX at scale and much more besides.
-For further information on the event, contact Emma Kenneally or Claire Kavanagh or check out the agenda here.
+Maritza Dominguez, Risk Operations Manager at Patreon, was a speaker at the Effortless Customer Experience Summit, that took place in San Francisco on June 27th 2019.
+Organised by Voxpro – powered by TELUS International and its parent company TELUS International, the event brought together experts in the field of customer experience from major companies such as Google, Bird, Zuora and Wix to discuss ways to reduce customer effort, how to deliver great digital CX at scale and much more besides.

 This blog post is part of our Effortless Experience series.
 Stay tuned for more content on the topic including podcasts, Q&As from speakers and an e-book.